 (Video Transcript - lightly edited for clarity)

 You know the topic of showing agents really has been coming on very strong the last two to three years.
 They are typically associated with a top producing agent on your team.
-Like a top producing buyer's agent, a showing agent, or a showing partner, showing assistant, many different titles but let's just call them showing assistants, they must be licensed.
+Like a top producing buyer's agent, a showing agent, or a showing partner, showing assistant, many different titles but let's just call them showing agents.
+They must be licensed.

-The showing agent does get compensated and compensation comes in many different ways shapes and forms.
-Some will pay a showing assistant on so much money per house.
-Generally I see $25 a house but we have to put a max on it, not to exceed four to six homes per client, so I'm capping the showing assistance income to $100 - $150.
+The showing agent does get compensated and compensation comes in many different ways, shapes and forms.
+Some will pay a showing agent on so much money per house.
+Generally, I see $25 a house but we have to put a max on it, not to exceed four to six homes per client, so I'm capping the showing assistance income to $100 - $150.
 If they have to show more than that well then you probably didn't do a good job understanding the clients wants and needs.
 Others pay the showing agent a salary.

 It's also a phenomenal retention tool for top producing agents.
 Eventually showing assistants want to be an agent on their own.
 Make sure you have this all worked out with the agent hiring the showing assistant.
-When that does occur, because it will, some team members may get upset with you if all of a sudden a showing assistant wants to now come to be a buyer agent on a team the person after spending a year training this person. there are ways around this, check with your coach the best policies for doing so.
+When that does occur, because it will, some team members may get upset with you if all of a sudden, a showing assistant wants to now come to be a buyer agent on a team, after spending a year training this person.
+There are ways around this, check with your coach the best policies for doing so.
 After all, we want to treat everybody fairly.